expo/expo/docs/pages/tutorial/initialize-app.md

 - Install [Expo Go](https://expo.dev/client) on a physical device.
 - Prepare for development by [installing the required tools and dependencies](https://docs.expo.dev/get-started/installation/#requirements).

 This tutorial also assumes that you have a basic knowledge of JavaScript and React or React Native.
-If you have never written React code, go through [the official React tutorial](https://reactjs.org/tutorial/tutorial.html) first.
-For more resources, see [additional resources](https://docs.expo.dev/next-steps/additional-resources/).
+If you have never written React code, go through [the official React tutorial](https://reactjs.org/tutorial/tutorial.html).

 ## Step 1: Initialize a new Expo app